neekoo0/SMBUDproject22-23/README.md

 # Systems and Methods for Big and Unstructured Data project

-**Systems and methods for Big and Unstructured Data** project held at Politecnico di Milano in 2021.
+**Systems and methods for Big and Unstructured Data** project held at Politecnico di Milano in a.y.
+2022/2023.
 The aim of the project is to design and implement NoSQL databases for different scenarios.
-(2022/2023)

 **Teacher** Marco Brambilla